 Condiments & Spices

-- 2-3 cloves garlic, minced
+- 2-3 cloves garlic minced

-- 1 thumb ginger, finely grated or minced
+- 1 thumb ginger minced

-- Fresh cilantro to garnish (optional)
+- Fresh cilantro or basil to garnish chopped (optional)

 - Heat a teensy bit of oil or water in a large heavy bottomed pot over medium heat.

-- Saute the minced ginger and garlic for a minute or two, until fragrant.
+- Sauté the minced ginger and garlic for a minute or two, until fragrant.